 - To toast breadcrumbs: Heat 1 tablespoon of neutral oil in a large, straight-sided skillet over medium to medium-high heat.
 Add the breadcrumbs and stir to coat in the oil.
 Season with a pinch of salt and pepper.
 Cook, stirring often, until the breadcrumbs are golden brown and toasted.
 Remove to a paper-towel lined plate to cool.
 (NOTE: You can toast the breadcrumbs up to 3 days in advance.
 Allow the breadcrumbs to cool completely and store them in an airtight container at room temperature.)

 ©No Spoon Necessary.
 All images and content under copyright protection.
 Please do not use any images without prior permission.
-Please do not publish this recipe without prior consent.
+Do not publish this recipe without prior consent.
 To reference this recipe, please link directly to this post.